CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 King Grom, an elderly yet formidable Ferralkin with 45 hit points, presides over the Mountainmaws through sheer fogrekine and intimidation.
 Though age has bent his shoulders and stooped his back, his agility and strength are still impressive.
 Grom is relentless and unforgiving, and none of the Mountainmaw tribe dare cross him.

 Grom is accompanied by Snarl, a wolf with 18 hit points, and a doppelganger posing as a female spiderkin.
-This doppelganger, Vyerith, serves as a messenger from the Black Spider and has come to obtain Burrowbard Stoneseeker and the map to Tide Echo Cavern from King Grom.
+This doppelganger, Vyerith, serves as a messenger from the Black Spider and has come to obtain Burrowbard Stoneseeker and the map to Tide Echo Tunnels from King Grom.
 However, Grom is more inclined to sell the map rather than hand it over, leading to negotiations between him and the spiderkin.
 Vyerith initially wishes to question Burrowbard to ascertain if anyone else possesses knowledge of the mine's location before planning to eliminnate the molekin and destroy the map.

 In the event that the villains have been forewarned of an impending attack, Vyerith conceals herself behind the northeastern door, leaving it slightly ajar in anticipation of ambushing intruders from behind.
 King Grom holds Burrowbard as a hostage and is prepared to execute the molekin if the characters don't withdraw.